cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ## Customizing the Alphabetical Layout

-By default the alphabetic layout is determined based on the locale (QWERTY for english speaking countries, AZERTY for french speaking countries, etc..).
+By default the `"alphabetic"` layout is determined based on the locale (QWERTY for english speaking countries, AZERTY for french speaking countries, etc..).